Srisabarikkumar/Srisabarikkumar/README.md

 ## ✨ About Me:

 I'm a dedicated MERN stack developer with a strong passion for building dynamic and responsive web applications.
-With expertise in MongoDB, Express.js, React and Node.js, I enjoy creating seamless user experiences and efficient back-end solutions.
+With expertise in React, Node.js, Express.js and MongoDB, I enjoy creating seamless user experiences and efficient back-end solutions.

 ## 🌐 Socials: